David-Glickman/David-Glickman/README.md

 ## Hi there 👋

 David Glickman here; I'm currenly a data analyst/business intelligence student with TripleTen.
-I have professional experience in a variety of industries- most recently the entertainment industry- and I'm excited to take my naturally investigative and analytical mind and join it to some of my past experience.
+I have professional experience in a variety of industries- most recently the entertainment industry- and I'm excited to take my naturally investigative and analytical mind and join it some of the industries I know!

 Some fun facts about me- I enjoy meditation, yoga, surfing, music festivals.
 I've tried my hand at fire-spinning.
 I love the arts and anything that promotes creativity and flow; its the other half to my analytical side.
 So I've learned that its important to feed parts of myself.